MarkHMorrison/BatchRunner/README.md

 - Apex Trigger:
   - BatchRunnerTrigger

+> ### Be sure to change the email address for the BatchRunnerTriggerHandler.
+Look for setToAddresses around line 75.

 Run your apex tests to be sure everything is set up and configured right.

 ### Add New Batch Runners